 This session will address the advantage and disadvantages of reporting as a group, as an individual, or as both, in particular given the challenges with PI this year.

-Michael Stearns, MD, CPC, CFPC, is a physician informaticist, certified professional coder (CPC), and certified family practice coder (CFPC).
+Michael Stearns, MD, CPC, CFPC, CRC is a physician informaticist, certified professional coder (CPC), certified family practice coder (CFPC) and certified risk adjustment coder (CRC).
 He is the CEO and Founder of Apollo HIT, LLC, an organization that provides healthcare information technology (HIT) and compliance consulting services.

 His company assists organizations with meeting their documentation, compliance, coding, risk adjustment, EHR optimization and other program goals; including performance in quality and efficiency-based incentive programs.